JamesYang007/concepts-guide/README.md

 The last step is to _constrain_ the type `T` such that both expressions are valid, `x++` returns something that can be converted to `T`, and `++x` returns something of type `T&`.
-This is precisely our Incrementable concept.
+This is precisely our `Incrementable` concept!
 Using concepts, we can fully generalize the function as such:

 ```cpp